asphalt-framework/asphalt/docs/userguide/contexts.rst

 provided by asphalt-mailer_.
 The library has an abstract base class for all mailers, ``asphalt.mailer.api.Mailer``.
-To facilitate this loose coupling of services, it adds all its configure mailer services using the ``Mailer`` interface so that components that just need *some* was to send email don't have to care what implementation was chosen in the configuration.
+To facilitate this loose coupling of services, it adds all its configure mailer services using the ``Mailer`` interface so that components that just need *some* way to send email don't have to care what implementation was chosen in the configuration.

 Resources can be added to a context in two forms: static resources and resource factories.
 A static resource can be any arbitrary object (except ``None``).
 The same object can be